Why is this cool?

 - Sleepy Bee: Low power projects.
 Touch sensing.

 These features are very targeted and will actually help you to narrow down the scope of your project.
-For example, perhaps you want to build a keyboard or something that interacts with the computer, then the Universal Bee would be good choice!
+For example, perhaps you want to build a keyboard or a peripheral something that interacts with a computer, then the Universal Bee would be good choice!

 I found that a lot of the peripherals make sense once you consider them in light of their use cases.
 For example the Laser Bee only has a I$^2$C slave.
 Why is that?
-Well if you are using the Laser Bee, it is probably to take advantage of its ADC, and correspondingly might only be using it as a data collector for another MCU, therefore, having only a slave module makes sense.
-You are probably not using the Laser Bee as a general purpose MCU.
-Another interesting inclusion I want to point out is the 3.3V regulator in the Universal Bee, which is obviously for USB projects.
-I have never used a USB connector without a 3.3V regulator in my designs, and for modern projects, a lot of your ICs and parts will only be 3.3V compliant.
-Having the regulator in the IC saves on the parts required and board space.
-There is a lot of thought that goes into the design and this translates into some really obvious choices that would make you go 'huh, I guess that actually makes sense.
-I wonder why no one else does this?'
+Well, if you are using the Laser Bee, it is probably to take advantage of the analog sensing peripherals.
+For a small enough project, the Laser Bee serves well as the main MCU.
+But for a larger project with more peripherals, it is unlikely to be the main MCU as it would not be powerful enough.
+Therefore, having just a slave module that allows it to talk to a more powerful MCU makes sense.
+Another unique design feature is the 3.3V regulator in the Universal Bee, which is geared towards USB projects.
+I have never used a USB connector without a 3.3V regulator in my designs.
+Having the regulator in the IC is a welcome surprise, because it saves on both the parts required and the board space.
+A lot of thought goes into the design of these microcontroller and this translates into design choices that seem really obvious in hindsight.

 The development board costs as much as an Arduino: $30.
 But these boards come with current sensing from 100mA down to 10nA, which more than justifies the price tag.
 They also come with a SHARP Memory LCD (which is currently going for $24 on Adafruit) can you can use for debugging, a joystick, and two buttons.
 On top of that, you can also use these boards as programmers for other custom boards that you might design, or even other microcontrollers that use the J-Link for programming.